gabors-data-analysis/gabors-data-analysis.github.io/_posts/2021-11-29-ols-coeff-interpret.md

 *  7000 is the minimum income that has to be given irrespective of the age ( true but only because beta is positive )

 For slope, $$\hat\beta$$
-*  People who are one year older will have \$400 higher earnings, on average ( “will have”: the data is about the past, we don’t know what the future brings.
-Yes, will can mean “likely” but should be avoided )
 *  One additional year in age corresponds to \$400 higher earning ( missed: on average )
 *  One extra year means (implies) 400 more ( suggests causality, and missed on average )
 *  any extra age adds up 400 to earnings ( suggests causality, and missed on average )
+*  People who are one year older will have \$400 higher earnings, on average ( “will have”: the data is about the past, we don’t know what the future brings.
+Yes, *will* can mean “likely” but should be avoided )

-### Not good
+### Not good (bad)

 For constant, $$\hat\alpha$$
 *  The intercept is 7000 ( not interpretation )